-- It is clear that the bully's behaviour is unacceptable and the bullying must stop. - The victim is assured that they will be supported and kept safe. - Everything that happens is carefully recorded - Any parental concerns are referred to a member of the Senior Leadership Team. - Situations not satisfactorily resolved in the view of Senior Leadership, parent or any concerned member of staff will be referred to the Head Teacher or a member of the Local Academy Council or Trust, if appropriate. - When applying sanctions to deal with the situation the school sanctions will be implemented as appropriate to the incident; this may include verbal reprimand, break-time time in, letters to parents, interview with parents.
-These sanctions are not to be seen as progressive rather in response to the severity and/or duration of the incident. - Victims will be made aware of the sanctions that are being used. - Restorative practice may be an element of the support programme
+- It is clear that the bully's behaviour is unacceptable and the bullying must stop. - The targeted person is assured that they will be supported and kept safe. - Everything that happens is carefully recorded - Any parental concerns are referred to a member of the Senior Leadership Team.
+(Safeguarding Lead) - Situations not satisfactorily resolved in the view of Senior Leadership, parent or any concerned member of staff will be referred to the Head Teacher or a member of the Local Academy Council or Trust, if appropriate. - When applying outcomes to deal with the situation the school outcomes will be implemented as appropriate to the incident; this may include verbal reprimand, loss of or restricted social time, letters to parents, interview with parents.
+These outcomes are not to be seen as progressive rather in response to the severity and/or duration of the incident.

+- Targeted pupils and their families will be made aware of the outcomes that are being used. - Restorative practice may be an element of the support programme